premail/premail/README.md

 emails.
 It consciously does not incorporate a build process.
 This is one such build process.

-Premail uses Gulp (4) and Node for its build, Handlebars for templating, and Sass for styling.
-You don't need to deal with any of those things directly, beyond running a command in the terminal.
-Everything is defined in MJML templates and YAML configuration files.
+Premail is component-based, and uses Handlebars for templating.
+Settings are defined in YAML configuration files, and theming happens in a theme configuration file as well as (optionally) Sass files.

 Email templates are all [valid](https://mjml.io/documentation/#validating-mjml) under [MJML version 4](https://github.com/mjmlio/mjml/releases).